House sheathing is the panel layer that turns framing into a working shell.

 Foam, mineral wool, and wood-fiber insulation panels can sit outside structural sheathing to improve energy performance.
 They reduce thermal bridging through studs, but they do not remove the need for proper bracing and attachment.

-When continuous insulation is added, the fastener length, cladding attachment, drainage plane, and wall drying direction all need attention.
-The insulation layer changes the wall, even when the sheathing behind it stays the same.
+When continuous insulation is added, fastener length, cladding attachment, drainage, and wall drying direction all need attention.
+The insulation layer changes the wall, even when the structural sheathing behind it stays the same.

 Exterior wall sheathing thickness affects more than price.
 It affects nail hold, wall stiffness, panel flatness, and how much abuse the wall can take before siding goes on.